2019 Idaho Innovation Awards Program Winners

-The Idaho Innovation Awards program is proud to announce the winners of the 13th annual awards program designed to recognize the innovations and entrepreneurs that are helping to drive Idaho’s economy.
+BOISE, Idaho — The Idaho Innovation Awards is proud to announce the winners of its 14th annual awards program, which recognizes the innovations and entrepreneurs helping to drive Idaho’s economy.
 The program is organized by Stoel Rives LLP, Trailhead and the Idaho Technology Council (ITC).

-As the state’s premier business innovation awards program, the Idaho Innovation Awards recognize groundbreaking accomplishments in five categories.
-Five winners and 10 finalists were recognized at the awards ceremony, a segment of the ITC’s ninth annual Hall of Fame celebration, held at Boise Centre.
+The state’s premier business innovation awards program, this year the Idaho Innovation Awards honored groundbreaking innovations and innovators in five categories.
+A winner in each category and 10 finalists were recognized at the awards ceremony, held as part of ITC’s tenth annual Hall of Fame celebration at Boise Centre.

 Commercialized Innovation of the Year: